 Gardening is a joy, and it really is a blessing to be able to walk into your backyard and pick supper.
 Sometimes however, everything seems to ripen at once, and you find yourself with a surplus of vegetables.
 This is never really a problem, as the non-gardeners in our lives very appreciatively relieve us of our excess.
 But we have learned that some veggies are less popular than others; eggplant seems to be one of those vegetables.
 No one has ever turned their nose at a bag of vine-ripened garden tomatoes.
 Cucumbers are welcomed with a smile, and zucchini are greeted with glee…but eggplant?
 Eggplant often gets a “it’s not you, it’s me” reaction.

 Our gardens grow an abundance of zucchini.
-This is not necessarily the result of amazing gardening skills (although our parents can grow pretty much anything that can be planted), but is simply a testament to the un-finickiness of zucchini plants.
-And so, around this time of year, zucchini takes over our fridges and counters.
+This is not necessarily the result of amazing gardening skills (although our parents can grow pretty much anything that can be planted); it is simply a testament to the un-finickiness of zucchini plants.
+And so, in the summer zucchini takes over our fridges and counters.
 Thankfully, we have many delicious ways of using them up, like making zucchini chips, or cooking them on the grill.

 Like many Greeks, we are a gardening family.
 In our experience, it is rare to find a Greek who has access to even a little bit of land, who doesn’t then use it to plant some sort of vegetable or herb.
 Even when all that is available is a balcony, eggplants and tomatoes find themselves growing in pots, next to the basil.
 Gardening is a lovely heritage, and although our parents are the master green thumbs, we do pretty well ourselves; we had wonderful mentors after all.